TUDelft-CNS-ATM/openap/README.md

 ## Libraries

-  - `prop`: aircraft and engine properties
+  - `prop`: a package for accessing aircraft and engine properties
-  - `thrust`: model to compute aircraft thrust
+  - `thrust`: a package for computing aircraft thrust
-  - `drag`: model to compute aircraft drag
+  - `drag`: a package for computing aircraft drag
-  - `fuel`: model to compute fuel consumption
+  - `fuel`: a package for computing fuel consumption
+  - `emission`: a package for computing aircraft emissions
-  - `kinematic`: a utility library to access WRAP data
+  - `kinematic`: a package for accessing WRAP data
-  - `aero`: common aeronautical conversions
+  - `aero`: a package for common aeronautical conversions
-  - `nav`: model to access navigation information
+  - `nav`: a package for accessing navigation information
-  - `segment`: a utility library to determine climb, cruise, descent, level flight
+  - `segment`: a package for determining climb, cruise, descent, level flight
   - `phase`: a wrapper around `segment`, providing identification of all flight phases
-  - `traj`: package contains a set of tools related with trajectory generation
+  - `traj`: package contains a set of tools for trajectory generation

 ## Examples